sljeff/openapi-resp-convert/README.md

 # openapi-resp-convert

-This program will convert the anonymous response (root schema has no ref to components) to ref with components; input is a yaml file and output as a JSON.
+This program will convert anonymous responses (root schema has no ref to components) to ref with components; input is a yaml file and output as a JSON.

 ## Usage